linklab-uva/f1tenth_gtc_tutorial/README.md

 The *hector_mapping* package launches with some default parameters and the changes made by the steps above enable us to use this package with our platform.

 Once you have completed all the steps above, it is time to explore the simulated world and create a 2D map of the world.
 For this, you should first bring up the simulator with the default 'racecar.launch' file.
-DO the following:
+Do the following:

 ```console
 user@computer:$ roslaunch racecar_gazebo racecar.launch
 ```

-Once the simulator GUI appears, check the console to see that there are no errors.
+Once the simulator GUI appears, check the console to verify that there are no errors.
 This is important because although the simulator would seem to be working properly, some of the nodes necessary to control the F1/10 racecar might have not launched.
 If the console output has no red lines, you are safe to proceed to the next step.
 Otherwise use Ctrl-C to kill the simulator and relaunch the entire package.
 The simulator has to shutdown clearly, otherwise the errors will propagate again.

-Now it is time to launch the *keyboard_teleop* node (or *joystick_teleop*, if you have a compatible joystick).
-We will need this node to manually drive the car around the environment so that the mapping nodes can collect LaserScan data and build the map.
-Open a new terminal and launch the teleop node:
+Now it is time to launch the *keyboard_teleop* ROS node (or *joystick_teleop*, if you have a compatible joystick).
+We will use this ROS node to manually drive the car around the environment so that the mapping nodes can collect LaserScan data and build the map.
+Open a new terminal (different from the one which you used to launch the simulator) and launch the teleop node using:

 ```console
 user@computer:$ roslaunch console keyboard_teleop.launch
 ```

-Now it is time to launch the mapping nodes on the racecar.
+Next, launch the mapping nodes.
 We will use *hector_mapping* to accomplish this by running the following command in a new terminal.
 Read more about *hector_mapping* and the ROS Hector SLAM package [here](http://wiki.ros.org/hector_slam).

 ```console
 user@computer:$ roslaunch platform mapping.launch
 ```

-With the mapping node and the teleop node running, it is time to visualize the data.
+With the mapping node, simulator, and the teleop node running, it is time to visualize the data.
 For this we use the ROS inbuilt visualization tool called *rviz*.
 The F1/10 package contains an *rviz* configuration file that opens up the correct parameters to visualize mapping data.
 You can take advantage of this configuration file by running the following command:

 ```console
 user@computer:$ roslaunch console mapping.launch
 ```
+You should now see the initial 2D map built by the car from the current laser scan data in rviz.
+As you drive the car using teh teleop terminal and the WASD keys, you should see the rviz map getting updated as more parts of the world come into the field of view of the LIDAR.

 Once you have driven around the environment, you should notice that a closed map is generated using the *rviz* visualization tool.
 It is not necessary to drive the entire loop manually as partial maps are also good enough for the next step.
 We now proceed to save the map generated using the following command: